oicr-gsi/pinery-reports/docs/TpActivityReport.md

 This report lists the work completed for each project by a group of users.
 Quantification and Comments columns are included to be filled in manually later.

+Note that for CHARM2 and CHARM2PLAS extraction samples with tissue origin 'Pl', 3 extractions are done and then elutions are pooled and only one sample is entered into MISO.
+These samples are each counted as 3 extractions.

 ## Options

 | Option      | Required | Description                                                            | Example             |